Preveza: Medieval period

-The name Preveza was first attested in the Chronicle of the Morea (1292).
-However, Hammond places the foundation of Preveza much later, at the end of the 14th century.
-After 1204, the area was under the Despotate of Epirus.More recent research supports that the city of Preveza was founded only after the first Ottoman conquest of the region in 1463.
+The name Preveza was first attested in the Chronicle of the Morea for the year 1292, when the Genoese allies of Byzantine emperor Andronikos II Palaiologos raided its port of Saint Nicholas.
+However, it likely dates to the abandonment of Nicopolis after the Uzes raids in Greece in the 1060s.

+Preveza is not mentioned thereafter until the 15th century, indicating that it was likely abandoned or was of negligible importance.
+No medieval monuments survive, either.
+The modern city likely traces its sources to a foundation (or at least fortification) after the Ottoman conquest of the region, likely c.
+1486–1487, followed by a second fortification in 1495.
 Therefore, it is most unlikely that Preveza constitutes the continuation of ancient Nicopolis, as earlier scholars have suggested.

 First Ottoman period

 The Ottomans refounded Preveza probably in 1477, with a subsequent strengthening of the fortifications in 1495.
 The naval Battle of Preveza was fought off the shores of Preveza on 29 September 1538, where the Ottoman fleet of Hayreddin Barbarossa defeated a united Christian fleet under the Genoese captain Andrea Doria.
-This day is a Turkish Navy National Holiday, and some of today Turkish submarines called "Preveze".
+This day is a Turkish Navy National Holiday, and some of today's Turkish submarines are called "Preveze".

 Venetian intervention

 Preveza was hotly contested in several Ottoman-Venetian Wars.
-In September 1684, at the early part of the Morean War, the Venetians, aided by Greek irregulars, crossed from the island of Lefkada (Santa Maura) and captured Preveza as well as Vonitsa, which gave them control of Acarnania – an important morale booster towards the main campaign in the Morea.
+In September 1684, in the early phase of the Morean War, the Venetians, aided by Greek irregulars, crossed from the island of Lefkada (Santa Maura) and captured Preveza as well as Vonitsa, which gave them control of Acarnania – an important morale booster towards the main campaign in the Morea.
 However, at the end of the war in 1699 Preveza was handed back to Ottoman rule.
 Venice captured Preveza again in 1717, during its next war with the Ottomans and was this time able to hold on to the town and fort it – a meager achievement in a war which otherwise went very badly for the Republic.
 Venetian rule would persist until the very end of the Venetian Republic itself in 1797.
 During this period, in 1779, the Orthodox missionary Kosmas visited Preveza where it is said he founded a Greek school, which would be the only school of the city during the 18th century.
 At the end of the 18th century, Preveza became a transit center of trade with western Europe (particularly France), which resulted in the increase of its population to approximately 10,000–12,000.